elastos/Elastos/Carrier.Android.SDK/README.md

           |--libcarrier-native.a
 ```

-The headers under directory "include" are public header files from Carrier native.
-And "libcarrier-native.a" is just a static library dist to each CPU arch from Carrier native.
+The headers under subdirectory **"include"** are public header files exported from Carrier native.
+And **"libcarrier-native.a"** is just a static library dist to each CPU arch from Carrier native.

 ### 3. Build Carrier SDK

 After importing dependencies from Carrier native, you need Android Studio to open this project and build Carrier Android SDK.

-### 4. Output (To complete)
+### 4. Output

-After building with success, the output dist named 'org.elastos.carrier-debug.aar' carrying jar package and JNI shared libraries to different CPU arch would be put under the directory:
+After building with success, the output dist named **org.elastos.carrier-debug(release).aar** carrying jar package and JNI shared libraries to different CPU arch would be put under the directory:

 ```
-build/outputs/aar
+app/build/outputs/aar
 ```

 ## Basic Tests

-All basic tests are located under directory "app/src/androidTest".
+All basic tests are located under directory **"app/src/androidTest"**.
 You can run the tests on Android Studio.
-Before running tests, you need to uncomment "service" configuration in AndroidMinifest.xml.
+Before running tests, you need to uncomment **"service"** configuration in AndroidMinifest.xml.

 ## Build Docs

-Open "Tools" tab on Android Studio and click "Generate JavaDoc..." item to produce the Java API document.
+Open **Tools** tab on Android Studio and click **Generate JavaDoc...** item to generate the Java API document.

 ## Thanks

-Sinserely thanks to all teams and projects that we relying on directly or indirectly.
+Sincerely thanks to all teams and projects that we relies on directly or indirectly.

 ## Contributing